ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 Vagrant
 =======

+# TODO Make this clearer on how to build a development box the first time

 There is a :file:`Vagrantfile` in the base of the repository, that is pre-installed with all of the dependencies required to run flocker.